cemreefe/coursemaker/README.md

 After we find the sentence with the maximum average return, we discard that sentence from our sentence list, and we discard every word used in the sentence from our dictionary.
 We then continue to the next step where we do it all over again with the current sentences and dictionary.

->         -is:	input csv file containing sentences
+>                 -is: 	*(--input_sentences) input csv file containing sentences
->         -if:	input csv file containing frequencies
+>                 -if: 	*(--input_frequencies) input csv file containing frequencies
->         -o:		output csv file for sorted sentences
+>                 -o:  	*(--out) output csv file for sorted sentences
->         -col:	name of the column containing sentences in the input csv file
+>                 -col:	 (--sentence_column) name of the column containing sentences in the input csv file (default 'sentence')
->         -sc:	number of sentences to return, default (-1 for max)
+>                 -sc: 	 (--sentence_count) number of sentences to return, default (-1 for max, 20 default)
->         -csl:	number of considered sentences in the corpus (default all)
+>                 -csl:	 (--consider_n_sentences) number of considered sentences in the corpus
->         -msl:	minimum sentence length for consideration (default 5)
+>                 -msl:	 (--min_sentence_length) minimum sentence length for consideration
+>                 -d:  	 (--dictionary) dictionary file, if not used, translations won't be written
+>                      	 expected cols: 'word', 'translation'
+>                 -s:  	 (--stemming) stemming language, default none, available: ru
+>
+>                 *: required

+i.e.:
-`sort_sentences.py -is data/csv/twocities.csv -if data/csv/twocities_freqs.csv -o out_twocities -col sentence -sc 100`
+`python3 sort_sentences.py -is data/csv/ru_books.csv -if data/csv/ru_books_freqs.csv -o out/ru_books -col sentence -sc 100`

+yields 100 best sentences to maximize vocabulary coverage with the minimum number of words learned.

 ### The results